finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

 # **deleteKeyFromPortfolioGroupAccessMetadata**
 > DeletedEntityResponse deleteKeyFromPortfolioGroupAccessMetadata(scope, code, metadataKey, effectiveAt)

-[EXPERIMENTAL] DeleteKeyFromPortfolioGroupAccessMetadata: Delete a Portfolio Group Access Metadata entry
+[EXPERIMENTAL] Delete a Portfolio Group Access Metadata entry

 Deletes the Portfolio Group Access Metadata entry that exactly matches the provided identifier parts.
 It is important to always check to verify success (or failure).